Sheda-Shehadeh/Book-Recommender-System/README.md

 ___
 ### ⚙️ Try it yourself!
 Visit this [link](https://book-recomendation-system-shedashehadeh.replit.app)
-- Give it a minute to load, and if no books are appear under "Popular books", please refresh.
+- Give it a minute to load, and if even then no books  appear under "Popular books", please refresh.
 Working on improving startup load-time currently.